Let’s make 50 the best milestone yet.

 My doctor explained

-the importance of screening when you’re over 50... and told me that when caught early, colon cancer is almost 90% treatable.*
+the importance of screening when you’re over 50... and told me that when caught early, 90% of colon cancers are treatable.*

 Cologuard is a modern